vmware-tanzu/thepodlets/site/_episodes/005-cloud-native-infrastructure.md

 [EPISODE]

 [0:00:41.1] NL: Hello and welcome to episode five of The Podlets Podcast, the podcast where we explore cloud native topics one topic at a time.
 This week, we’re going to the root of everything, money.
 No, I mean, infrastructure.
-My name is Nicholas Lane and joining me this week are Carlisia Campos.
+My name is Nicholas Lane and joining me this week are Carlisia Thompson.

 [0:00:59.2] CC: Hi everybody.